parnthana/plants-vs-zombies/README.md

 ## How to Play
 ### Executing JAR file.
   1. Make sure you have downloaded the lastest version of [Java](https://oracle.com/java/technologies/downloads/) and [JavaFX](https://gluonhq.com/products/javafx/).
-  2. Clone this repository using `git clone https://github.com/parntt/prog-meth-project.git`
+  2. Clone this repository using `https://github.com/tnptw/plants-vs-zombies.git`
   3. `cd` into the directory.
   4. Use the command `java -jar --module-path "path_to_fx\lib" --add-modules javafx.controls,javafx.media,javafx.fxml PlantsVsZombies.jar`
   5. Have Fun :D